OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Problem Formulation

 We assume robots to be deployed in an outdoor environment covered by a mobile infrastructure, as to enable 5G connectivity.
 Without loss of generality, let us define the area of interest with dimensions $A \times B$ meters, and decompose the 2D surface into a grid $\mathcal{G} =\{g_{a,b}, \forall (a,b) \in (A,B) \}$, where each element $g_{a,b} \in \mathcal{G}$ needs to be explored by at least one robot during the operational phase.
 The dimension of $g_{a,b}$, i.e., $|g_{a,b}|$, depends on the maximum field of view of the adopted robot camera and sensors, and we assume such cameras/sensors to be able to provide a $360^{\circ}$ view of the surrounding environment.

 Each robot needs to receive periodical updates from the radio interface, as well as upload sensed environmental information.
-For doing so, each robot adapts the Modulation and Coding Schemes (MCS) used according to the perceived channel quality, which we assume proportional to the instantaneous distance of the robot to the serving base station, as will be later detailed in Section \ref{sec:perf_eval}.
-We assume the serving base station located at position $(g_{a_{BS},b_{BS}} ) \in \mathcal{G}$.
+For doing so, each robot adapts the Modulation and Coding Schemes (MCS) used according to the perceived channel quality, which we assume proportional to the instantaneous distance of the robot to the serving base station, as detailed in ~\cite{Delgado22}.
+We assume the serving base station located at position $(g_{a_{BS},b_{BS}}) \in \mathcal{G}$.

-To keep track of the multi-robot exploration, we introduce $e_{t,a,b}$ as a binary variable indicating if the 2D area unit $g_{a,b}$ has been already explored at time $t$, or not.
+To keep track of the multi-robot exploration, we introduce $e_{t,a,b}$ as a binary variable indicating if the area unit $g_{a,b}$ has been already explored at time $t \in \mathcal{T}$, or not.
+Notably, the updates on the discovered area in previous time instants are inputs for the problem.
+Such information is shared between the robots and \name{} through update messages.
 Exploration of unknown areas may require charging stations to extend the operational time of rescue robots.
-We assume the presence of a charging station (CS) located in position $(g_{a_{CS},b_{CS}}) \in \mathcal{G}$, which is known a-priori to all robots, and that can be either available or unavailable (due to an already charging robot) at a certain time instant.
-The CS provides a charging rate $CR$ to recover the robot battery level.
+Therefore, we assume a charging station (CS) located in position $(g_{a_{CS},b_{CS}}) \in \mathcal{G}$, which is known a-priori to all robots, which can be either available or unavailable (due to an already charging robot) at a certain time instant.
+The CS provides a charging rate $CR$ to recover the robot battery.